 This has little to do with the site itself, but with the problems imposed on us by outside forces.
 Forums have become, thanks to Facebook and others, less and less important.
 With shrinking numbers of high performance / high user count forums, so does the admin community, which — for years — compensated for the utter lack of advancements and customer centric design and service in the world of forum code.

-Internet Brands, who acquired the makers of vBulletin, Jelsoft, and later spun the whole thing off into a wholly owned subsidiary, are callous, arrogant, bastards with no love for customers, a legendary disdain for bug reports and feature requests, and an approach to coding that is more aimed at obfuscating the source than optimizing performance.
+Internet Brands, who acquired the makers of vBulletin, Jelsoft, and later spun the whole thing off into a wholly owned subsidiary, are callous, arrogant, bastards with no love for customers, a legendary disdain for bug reports and feature requests, and an approach to coding that is more aimed at obfuscating the source than optimising performance.

 vBulletin 4 was a clusterfsck of epic proportions, but the community managed to compensate from within.
 When vBulletin employees spent days insulting paying users, someone from the outside would jump in, spend days reading through the worst kind of code that is still able to run, and code a solution.
 When vBulletin removed features with little to no notice, someone would write an extension, using a plugin API that might have been invented by Gitmo torturers or Satan’s own coding team.

 vBulletin 5 made it worse.
-More than two thirds of the “old guard” extension writers and regulars jumped ship (it’s telling when your own autocorrect suggests “shit”), whomever paid the $299 for an uprade found themselves unable to roll back, deprived of essential functionality that was core to many communities, and called names by vBulletin staff for asking for those features back.
+More than two thirds of the “old guard” extension writers and regulars jumped ship (it’s telling when your own autocorrect suggests “shit”), whomever paid the $299 for an upgrade found themselves unable to roll back, deprived of essential functionality that was core to many communities, and called names by vBulletin staff for asking for those features back.

 My community is a community of humans going through changes in their lives.
 Many for the better, some are painful.
 Nothing upsets it more than change, when stability is what is needed.
 A switch to another forum software is more or less out of question.
 The associated work on my side to implement features they have come to love and expect, and the new learning curve (my users are construction workers and seamstresses, not coders) of a whole new software, adds to this.